JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 ### Add attributes

 If you happen to add a new attribute to an entity, the corresponding DTOs may also need to be updated with this new field.
 JPA Buddy enables you to add a new field to all the required DTOs at once.
+Moreover, if you prefer typing the code manually instead of using wizards, JPA Buddy can help you with that too!
+Just start typing the name of the field that is not in your DTO, and it will be correctly added to the class.
+The best part is that it even works with associations!

 <div class="youtube">
-   <iframe width="560" height="315" src="https://www.youtube.com/embed/ELnfAZVIBZA" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+   <iframe width="560" height="315" src="https://www.youtube.com/embed/L2TgkXj2Dqs" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
  </div>

 ## DTO Declaration Settings